dominiksalvet/gitpack/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Environment**
-State installed version of this project and your OS information.
+State installed version of GitPack and your OS information.

 **Describe the bug**
 A clear and concise description of what the bug is.